 Can you give us a little insight into your musical style?

 It completely depends on the song.
 The folk songs on Change of Mind are almost fully focused on the lyrics, whereas all of the electronic music on Turbulence and Transcendental blend a variety of genres from classical, to jazz, to chill-wave, pop, and experimental music.
 They're two completely different worlds so get ready for a varied listening experience.

 What do you think will surprise readers most about your story?

 I hope the political manipulation of the social media sphere piques their interest.
 It’s insane how deep down you can drill on social media advertising analytics.
 That was one of my odd jobs after college.
 All of the media manipulation in the book is totally possible with today’s media tools and Jacobs’ scene where she manipulates the minds of certain demographics with fake quotes from the current Governor should be very unsettling to people.
 We’re entering an age where everything will be fakeable.
 Even now, most people can’t even see the content other people are seeing.
 It will be imperative that people go to primary sources to get their information or they will simply be arguing over the wrong things.

 Were any parts of your story inspired by real-life events?

 Part of this book considers what happens to people who are publicly shamed or fired for some reason.
 I’m not arguing whether different punishments are justified or not.
 Rather, I think it depends on the specific example.
 I did find it an interesting mental exercise to think about what happens to those people.
 The most surreal experience was seeing some of the events in the book mirrored in the real world while I was creating it.
-The most striking example was the James Damore firing at Google.
+The most striking example was the Cambridge Analytica Story.

 What kind of research did you have to do for your book?